oeco28/COMICS/README.md

 input file 2 -> Genome_configuration.txt -> a data table that contains the number of chromosomes and their putativley lengths.

+## Benchmarking

+We show the relative performance of the method against a popular implmentation: the use of Mahalanobis distances to identify outliers.
+The scripts necessary to reproduce the figure shown in the top of this readme and the necessary datafile are available in the benchmarking directory of this github.

 ### Additional Questions

 If there are any issues that arise, please open a new issue.